 WOW!
 That means we need to know what information we are allowed to share.
 Certainly information on the rules can be shared.
 Preventing another player from breaching a rule and receiving a penalty is always a good thing.
 Any information that would be found in a yardage book may be shared.
 If you have an approved distance measuring device, you can share yardages with a fellow player.

-Read the definition of Advice at the beginning of the Rules of Golf book.
-It will reinforce your understanding.
+Read Rule 10.2 Advice and Other Help to reinforce your understanding.
 Practice these simple rules as you play your casual rounds.
 It will help you to prepare for your next tournament.

 EDITOR’S NOTE: Gail Rogers is a USGA rules official.
 Look for her in the first two rounds of the 2016 U.S. Women’s Open at Cordevalle.